Teachers celebrate cafeteria workers

-ENGLEWOOD — From her little red car, Joan Mangone beeped and waved Thursday morning at school cafeteria workers.
+ENGLEWOOD — From her little red car, Joan Mangone beeped and waved recently at school cafeteria workers.

 Mangone, an LA Ainger Middle School home economics teacher, was one of a dozen teachers who turned out to celebrate the lunch lady crew at the school.